rdp-ball/Channel-Estimation-Techniques/README.md

 # Channel-Estimation-Techniques

 This repository contains various channel estimation techniques used in wireless communication systems.
-The focus is on the implementation and analysis of these techniques to improve the accuracy and efficiency of data transmission by effectively estimation the channel .
+The focus is on the implementation and analysis of these techniques to improve the accuracy and efficiency of data transmission by effectively estimating the channel .

 ## Overview